-Audit Committee Edward J. Landau, Esq., Chairman Meyer Feldberg Linda Gosden Robinson The Compensation Committee, currently consisting of Messrs.
-Gittis, Drapkin, Landau and Semel, makes recommendations to the Board of Directors regarding compensation and incentive arrangements (including performance-based arrangements) for the Chief Executive Officer, other executive officers, officers and other key managerial employees of the Company.
-The Compensation Committee also considers and recommends awards pursuant to the Company's Amended Stock Plan, as may be amended and restated from time to time, and administers such plan.
+Audit Committee Edward J. Landau, Esq., Chairman Meyer Feldberg Linda Gosden Robinson

+The Compensation Committee, currently consisting of Messrs.
+Gittis, Drapkin, Landau and Semel, makes recommendations to the Board of Directors regarding compensation and incentive arrangements (including performance-based arrangements and bonus awards under the Revlon Executive Bonus Plan) for the Chief Executive Officer, other executive officers, officers and other key managerial employees of the Company.
+The Compensation Committee also considers and recommends awards pursuant to the Revlon, Inc. Amended and Restated 1996 Stock Plan (the "Amended Stock Plan"), as may be amended and restated from time to time, and administers such plan.